Solutions and Reachable Sets of Hybrid Dynamical Systems: Semicontinuous Dependence on Initial Conditions, Time, and Perturbations: Viability Conditions for Inner Well-Posedness

 \section{Viability Conditions for Inner Well-Posedness}

 To verify inner well-posedness of a hybrid system~$\HS$ with data~$(C,F,D,G)$ via Theorem~\ref{thrm:nomiwp}, one needs to be able to characterize continuous-time dynamics, in the sense that the set~$\widetilde{C}$ in~\eqref{eq:setflow} needs to be identified, and inner well-posedness of~$(C,F)$ (with terminal constraint~$D$) needs to be verified.
-This section addresses this issue by laying out viability conditions that characterize where flows are possible and ensures inner well-posedness for the continuous-time system~$(C,F)$.
-The conditions are then generalized so that Theorem~\ref{thrm:nomiwppert} can be used to check whether a given family~$\{\HS_{\delta}\}$ is an inner well-posed perturbation of~$\HS$.
+This section addresses this by laying out viability conditions that characterize where flows are possible and ensure inner well-posedness for the continuous-time system~$(C,F)$.
+The conditions are then generalized so Theorem~\ref{thrm:nomiwppert} can be verify whether a family~$\{\HS_{\delta}\}$ is an inner well-posed perturbation of~$\HS$.